IgorSasovets/protractor-firefox-support/README.md

 Examples of usage
 -----------------

-Here are examples of custom functions usage:
+Here are examples of custom functions usage.
+Functions presented as separated modules which can be imported in test files:

 dragAndDrop
 -----------